Airspeed Oxford: Design

-The retractable undercarriage of the Oxford was internally designed, featuring broken-braced twin oleo legs that retract rearward into each engine nacelle.
-Although actuation of the retraction mechanism is normally achieved via an engine-driven pump, a manual fall-back mechanism is provided to force the wheels down in the event of an in-flight engine failure.
+The retractable undercarriage of the Oxford had broken-braced twin oleo legs which retract rearward into the engine nacelles.
+Although actuation of the retraction mechanism is normally achieved by an engine-driven pump, a manual fall-back mechanism is provided to force the wheels down in the event of an in-flight engine failure.
 The undercarriage wheels are equipped with pneumatically-operated brakes, controlled by a lever set on each control column.
 For inspection purposes, access panels are located beneath the pilot's cockpit for internal access to the flight controls, hydraulics and electrical components; inspection panels are also present in the outer wing sections.

-The semi-monocoque fuselage of Oxford uses an arrangement of spruce longerons and stiffeners underneath a plywood exterior.
-It is constructed in two sections on separate jigs, divided between the front and rear, these are joined together at the rear bulkhead.
-The forward bulkhead is deliberately reinforced so that the structure is capable of withstanding the impact of the aircraft turning over during landing in the hands of an unfortunate trainee pilot.
-Both the elevator and fin of the tail unit used a wooden spar and rib structure covered by fabric.
+The semi-monocoque fuselage of Oxford has spruce longerons and stiffeners underneath a plywood exterior.
+It was constructed in two sections on separate jigs, divided between the front and rear; these are joined together at the rear bulkhead.
+The forward bulkhead is reinforced so that the structure can withstand the impact of the aircraft turning over during landing.
+Both the elevator and fin of the tail unit have wooden spar and rib structure covered by fabric.
 The fuselage can be partially dismantled, the wing dividing into three separate sections, so that it can be road-transported.
 The wing uses a stressed-skin ply-covered structure using spruce flanges and ply webs.
-The spars are assembled upon a single jig, while others are used for the elements of the leading edge and trailing edge.
+The spars were assembled in a single jig, while others are used for the elements of the leading edge and trailing edge.
 Similar construction to the centre section is also used in the outer panels.
-The wings are outfitted with hydraulically-operated split flaps, which extend between the ailerons.
+The wings have with hydraulically-operated split flaps, which extend between the ailerons.